Exploitative use of zero hours contracts ended

 The time limits for Employment Tribunal claims will be extended from three months to six months.
 Currently, most claims must be brought within three months although some, e.g. statutory redundancy pay, already have a six month time limit.

-Employers will be obliged to inform workers about their right to join a trade union.
-The Bill repeals “minimum service levels”, simplifies industrial action notices, makes balloting more accessible and improves transparency around trade union recognition among many other proposals.
+Employers must inform workers about their right to join a trade union.
+The Act repeals “minimum service levels”, simplifies industrial action notices, makes balloting more accessible, improves transparency around trade union recognition and gives trade unions access to workplaces for recruitment and organising.

 Large employers will be required to produce action plans on how to address their gender pay gaps and how to support employees through the menopause.

-Collective consultation is triggered where an employer proposes to dismiss as redundant, within 90 days or less, either 20 or more employees at “one establishment” or at least the “threshold number of employees” (not yet decided) which will not be fewer than 20 employees across the employer's organisation.
+Collective consultation is triggered where an employer proposes to dismiss as redundant, within 90 days or less, either 20 or more employees at “one establishment” or at least the “threshold number of employees” (not yet decided).
+The maximum protective award will be doubled.

 Employers’ duty to take reasonable steps to prevent sexual harassment will be extended to taking “all” reasonable steps.
 Protection from third party harassment will be reinstated to the Equality Act 2010.
 Sexual harassment disclosures will count as “qualifying disclosures” for whistleblowing purposes.

-The lower earnings limit and current waiting period of 3 days before Statutory Sick Pay (SSP) is paid will be removed so that SSP is available from the first day of sickness absence.
+The lower earnings limit and current waiting period of 3 days before SSP is paid will be removed with SSP paid from day one of sickness absence.
+Employees will be paid the lower of the flat weekly rate of SSP or 80% of their normal weekly earnings.

 Employers will have to state why it was “reasonable” to refuse a flexible working request and there will be a new general day-one right to bereavement leave.
 There will also be improved protection for pregnant women and those on family leave returning to work.
 Parental and paternity leave will become a day-one right.

-Employers must offer “qualifying workers” a guaranteed hours contract if they work regular hours over a defined period (likely to be 12 weeks).
-They do not have to accept the offer.
-Employers will be required to provide reasonable notice of shifts and to make a payment for shifts cancelled, curtailed or changed at short notice.
+Employers must offer a guaranteed hours contract if someone works regular hours over a defined period (they do not have to accept).
+Employers must give reasonable notice of shifts and pay for shifts cancelled or changed at short notice.
+The provisions apply to agency workers.

-We have created an Employment Rights Bill hub on our website, where you can find analysis of the proposed changes, key dates, and information about our upcoming events and training.
+We have created an Employment Rights Act 2025 hub on our website, where you can find analysis of the Act’s measures, key dates, and information about our upcoming events and training.

 Offices in: